gseiten/Forecast-web-application/README.md

-Inside the main directory set the FILES_FOLDER path to the path where your R-script generated forecast-o/p excel file is saved
+Inside the main.py set the FILES_FOLDER path to the path where your R-script generated forecast-o/p excel file is saved

 1. Create a virtual-environment
 2. Activate the created virtual environment and the